 All pastoral, student welfare and disciplinary issues are led and managed by Mr N Maddock, Assistant Principal and Pastoral Leader. firstname.lastname@example.org.

-For Year 7 students or safeguarding issues contact Mr J Wharam, Assistant Principal and Pastoral Leader for Year 7 & 8. email@example.com
+For safeguarding issues contact Mr J Wharam, Assistant Principal. email@example.com

-If you wish to discuss a curriculum, assessment, reporting or Year 9 option issue please contact Mr P South, Assistant Principal and Lead for Reporting and Assessment. firstname.lastname@example.org
+If you wish to discuss a curriculum, assessment, reporting or Year 9 option issue please contact Mr P South, Vice Principal and Lead for Reporting and Assessment. firstname.lastname@example.org

-Vice Principal, Mrs D Blackmore is available to meet with parents and carers on any issue if it is perceived that resolution has not been reached by going through all the appropriate channels. email@example.com
+Vice Principal, Mr P South is also available to meet with parents and carers on any issue if it is perceived that resolution has not been reached by going through all the appropriate channels. email@example.com

-Mr A Long, Principal is similarly poised to meet with parents and carers over any issue if resolution has not been achieved by going through the appropriate channels.
+Mrs D Blackmore and Mr A Long, share the role as Principal and are similarly poised to meet with parents and carers over any issue if resolution has not been achieved by going through the appropriate channels.
 The Principal is likely to meet with parents if it involves a Fixed Period Exclusion, a Permanent Exclusion or if there is a particular concern about a member of staff.
 Mr Long can be contacted via his PA, Miss L Griffiths. firstname.lastname@example.org

 If you wish to write directly to the Principal, this is also a perfectly acceptable means of making contact.
 The Principal will respond within 24 hours.